torq-lang/book-jv/src/book_northwind_database.md

 The Northwind database uses 4 native actors (A, B, C, and D), 1 shared memory cache (E), and one file system directory (F).

+> TODO: Read/Write actions in the `NorthwindDb` diagram need to be corrected to match the actual protocol consisting of Find/Create/Update/Delete vernacular.

 ![Northwind DB Diagram](./image_northwind_db.png)